Dragons of Flame (module)

 Dragons of Flame is the second module in the first major story arc in the Dungeons & Dragons Dragonlance series of game modules.
 It is one of the 14 Dragonlance adventures published by TSR between 1984 and 1986.
 Its cover features a painting by Jeff Easley depicting Tasslehoff Burrfoot peering at a red dragon and Verminaard of the Dragonarmies of Ansalon.

 Kapak Draconians make their debut in this module; Aghar and Baaz Draconians from Dragons of Despair return as featured creatures.
 The locations featured in this module are Qualinost and the Sla-Mori, a secret passage between Qualinesti and Pax Tharkas.

 The same player characters (PCs) from Dragons of Despair are available again, with their character sheets reflecting that they have each increased a level from the previous adventure.
 Tika becomes a playable character at the end of chapter six, and Gilthanas, a new character, becomes playable at the end of chapter eight.
 Laurana, who becomes a playable character in DL6 Dragons of Ice, makes her debut in this module.

 Plot synopsis

-Continuing from the previous module, Dragons of Despair, players reenact the Dragonlance story using the pre-generated players.
-The player characters return to their hometown and find it overrun by evil; the elves of Qualinost hire them to free captives that the Draconians have imprisoned in the fortress of Pax Tharkas.
-In Dragons of Flame, the brave Innfellows are suffering thanks to the Draconians, and require aid in the beleaguered North Lands before setting off to rescue an enslaved population.
+Continuing from the previous module, Dragons of Despair, players reenact the Dragonlance story using the pre-generated characters.
+The player characters come back to their hometown which the find has been overrun by the forces of evil; the elves of Qualinost hire the characters to rescue the captives of the Draconians that are being held at the fortress of Pax Tharkas.
+In Dragons of Flame, the Innfellows are suffering thanks to the Draconians, and require aid from the troubled North Lands before going to save a population from their enslavement.
 When the adventure starts, Solace has been captured by Kapak Draconians.
 The dragon armies control the plains, but Qualinesti is not conquered.
 Plainsmen are being taken by caravan to Pax Tharkas to be slaves.